PeterDrake/cs383/lessons/08_array_and_linked.md

   * `add_at`
     * Without considering expansion: best, worst, average
     * Expansion: amortized analysis
+      * You still have to find the item, but the expansion time itself improves
   * TPS: Analyze `remove_at`

 # Linked Structures